 How Can I Make My Bakery More Attractive?

-There are various ways to make your bakery more attractive for customers.
+There are various ways to make your bakery more attractive to customers.
 Besides changing your interior bakery design, here are some other ways to make your bakery more attractive:

 - Create new baked products and spice up your recipe